lukh/microparcel-tools/docs/installation.rst

 This is the preferred method to install Microparcel Tools, as it will always install the most recent stable release.

+Install in a virtualenv or as root (not recommended) for access to direct command line tool.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.